HIV/AIDS LONG-TERM SURVIVOR * YOUTH EDUCATION * ADVOCACY * ACTIVISM * RESOURCES

 If you've been living with HIV/AIDS or are newly diagnosed, keep on moving.
 You got this.
 Never ever surrender!

-Bob photographed on his Can Am Spyder near his home in Corpus Christi, Texas
+Photo of Bob on his Can Am Spyder, Phoenix, near his home in Corpus Christi, Texas

 Photograph of Bob Bowers by photographer Ken Karagozian during the filming of Bob's first documentary, The Fire Within, in Malibu, California.

-Bob Bowers on a Harley Davidson Fatboy Trike at Daytona Bike Week
+Bob Bowers' Harley Davidson Fatboy Trike at Daytona Bike Week

 English Bulldogs, Lucy and Rocky, and Bob's custom Harley Davidson Heritage Softail